Tipu30/Tipu30/README.md

-- 👋 Hi, I’m @Tipu30
+- 👋 Hi, I’m @Tipu30 and I am a full stack developer.
-- 👀 I’m interested in game developing.
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning "C".
+- 🌱 I’m currently pursuing B.Tech in Electronics and communication Engineering.
 - 💞️ I’m looking to collaborate on software development project.
 - 📫 Reach me at @ tipukhan2315@gmail.com
 <!---